NoodlesOfWrath/NoodlesOfWrath/README.md

 ## Current Focus

-Currently, I am working on GPUDB, a GPU-powered database utilizing Rust and WGPU.
+Currently, I am working on [rust_rl](https://github.com/NoodlesOfWrath/rust_rl/stargazers), a RL library for rust built on candle.

 ## Get in Touch

-I'm always excited to connect with fellow developers, AI enthusiasts, and creative minds.
-Whether you want to discuss coding, AI, or just chat about the latest tech trends, feel free to reach out to me through Discord @noodlesofwrath, [LinkedIn](https://www.linkedin.com/in/ethan-almloff-12312b280/), or by email at ethanalmloff@gmail.com.
+Feel free to reach out to me through Discord @noodlesofwrath, [LinkedIn](https://www.linkedin.com/in/ethan-almloff-12312b280/), or by email at ethanalmloff@gmail.com.
 Let's build the future together, one line of code at a time!

 Thanks for stopping by and happy coding! 😄🚀